Ridgebeck/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model is based on the Nvidia Dave-2 Network and consists of 5 convolutional layers and 4 fully connected layers.
-For a more detailed description.
-Here is a visualization of the architecture:
+The final model is based on the Nvidia Dave-2 network and consists of 5 convolutional layers and 4 fully connected layers.
+I added a dropout layer after the convolutional layers to prevent overfitting and to make the model more robust.
+Here is a visualization of the architecture of the Nvidia network as well as the summary of the neural network in keras:

 ![alt text][image1]

+![alt text][image9]

 #### 3. Creation of the Training Set & Training Process